Scientific Name: Cotoneaster apiculatus

 Key ID Features:

-Upright with pendent or long spreading branches; leaves broadly ovate-obovate, apex with short point (apiculate), glossy, 5-13(-19)mm long, attractive fall colours; small pink flowers in late spring; pomes cranberry-like in summer and persist through the winter, about 6mm wide.
+Upright to broad and mounding with pendent or long spreading branches; leaves broadly ovate-obovate, 5-13(-19)mm long x 5-13cm wide, glossy with attractive fall colours, apex with short point (apiculate), petioles 1-3mm long; small flowers with 5 erect pinkish petals in late spring; pomes red, cranberry-like in summer and persist through the winter, 6-8mm wide.